-Pro Tip: Look for someone who specialises in equity release.
+Pro Tip: Look for someone who specialises in lifetime mortgages and equity release schemes.

-- Some are ‘whole of market’ advisers.
-They have access to all products and plans available on the market and will find the best option for your home.
+- Some are ‘whole of market’ financial advisers.
+They will review all lifetime mortgages and home reversion products and plans available on the market and will find the best option for your home.

 - The other type, ‘restricted advisers’, work with limited providers and plans, ones that suit most of their clients.
 They will recommend you a suitable plan based on one of these.